jrmolin/roo-prompts/modes/sharedinstructions.md

 ## Starting Sub Agent Tasks

 Unless asked specifically, you do not switch modes.
 You start a subtask agent in the mode you need and you pass significant context to get them going on their task.
 You only start "lead" agents and you dont bother with non-lead Agents.

+# MCP Servers
+The Filesystem Operations MCP is called `Filesystem Operations` and the Knowledge Base MCP is called `Knowledge Base`.